Paul---/recipeApp/README.md

-# Food 4 Fun Recipe App
+# Food 4 Fun Recipe App <The third-party api used for this app has sadly been shut down>

 An intuitive application that will help you discover delicious, fun recipes from around the world from the comfort of a computer or smartphone.